pascoual/meteor-pdfkit/README.md

         // Save it on myApp/public/pdf folder (or any place) with the Fibered sync methode: doc.writeSync(process.env.PWD + '/public/pdf/PDFKitExample.pdf);
         ```
-3. Exemple: a route that create and serve a PDF (thanks @babak49)
+3. Example: a route that creates and serves a PDF (thanks @babak49)
 ```
  Router.route('/getPDF', function() {
  var doc = new PDFDocument({size: 'A4', margin: 50});